Article last updated: October 7, 2019

 Conversely, if the building contract is a contract for the delivery of the movable property for further installation in the future, it is the property owner rather than the general contractor who is the final retail consumer of the materials and components in their movable state.25 Under these circumstances, the labor component will be a part of the sales price for purposes of calculating the sales tax.
 If a contractor purchases materials within Louisiana to complete a construction contract outside of the state, the resale to the property owner for future incorporation into the property, including the labor component, could be exempt under Louisiana exclusions for bona fide interstate commerce and sales for export.26

-Louisiana excludes from the state and local sales tax sales of tangible personal property to the State of Louisiana, any parish, city , municipality or political subdivision, agencies, boards or commissions.
-27 Additionally, sales to the U.S. government are excluded from sales tax by virtue of the supremacy clause of the U.S. Constitution.28 Under these circumstances, there is a planning incentive to fashion the building contract as an agreement to provide movable property for future incorporation into the building as the agent of the owner rather than as a contract to build immovable property since the sale to the owner would be exempt from sales tax.29 Furthermore, the mere entry of the movable property into the general contractor’s inventory is not subject to Louisiana use tax.30
+Louisiana excludes from the state and local sales tax sales of tangible personal property to the State of Louisiana, any parish, city , municipality or political subdivision, agencies, boards or commissions.27 Additionally, sales to the U.S. government are excluded from sales tax by virtue of the supremacy clause of the U.S. Constitution.28 Under these circumstances, there is a planning incentive to fashion the building contract as an agreement to provide movable property for future incorporation into the building as the agent of the owner rather than as a contract to build immovable property since the sale to the owner would be exempt from sales tax.29 Even if the U.S. government does not make the contractor its agent, the contractor may qualify for the exclusion from sales tax as a sale of corporeal movable property, which is intended for future sale to the U.S. government or its agencies, when title to such property is transferred to the U.S. government or its agencies prior to the incorporation of that property into a final product.30 Furthermore, the mere entry of the movable property into the general contractor’s inventory is not subject to Louisiana use tax.31

 Louisiana contractors should carefully review the sales tax implications of any job prior to formulating a bid and should be sensitive to the characterization of the construction contract in order to determine the appropriate sales tax exposure to protect profit margins.
 In view of the substantial uncertainty in the area, appropriate tax indemnification provisions should be inserted in all Louisiana construction contracts.